Swadesh13/gestures-dataset-blog/index.md

 Also, I cleaned up the code over the weekend adding basic training and detection features to the container.

-### Week 10 (08 - 14 August, 2021)
+### Week 10 + 2 days (08 - 16 August, 2021)

 There were some debugging I had to do on the Container.
-Also, I wrote the pages[tl;dr](tldr.md) and [How to Use](how-to-use.md).
+Also, I wrote the pages [tl;dr](tldr.md) and [How to Use](how-to-use.md).
 All information on my work can be found there.
-Finally, I am writing a page in the techne public site to publish the dataset on Red Hen Lab.
+Finally, I am wrote a page in the techne public site to publish the dataset on Red Hen Lab.
+And all final code debugging and testing were performed.